 - Galway to Athlone (station-to-station only) Route 20 & 430

-- Navan to DCU via Dublin Airport (accessible stops at Collins Avenue/DCU, Dublin Airport, and Navan) Route 109A
+- Navan to DCU via Dublin Airport (accessible bus stops at Collins Avenue/DCU, Dublin Airport, and Navan), Route 109A

-- Dublin to Letterkenny (Accessible stops at Dublin Busáras, Dublin Airport, Lifford and Letterkenny) Route 32
+- Dublin – Letterkenny (accessible bus stops at Dublin, Busáras; Dublin Airport, Lifford and Letterkenny), Route 32

 All new station facilities are specified to be accessible and we are continually investing in improving access to our existing facilities.

-Dundalk, Drogheda, Killarney, Waterford, Athlone, Sligo, Cavan, Monaghan, Ballina, Letterkenny, Parnell Place Cork, Ennis, Tralee and Busáras bus stations are fully accessible.
+Dundalk, Drogheda, Killarney, Waterford, Athlone, Sligo, Cavan, Monaghan, Ballina, Letterkenny, Parnell Place Cork, Ennis, Tralee and Busáras bus station in Dublin are all fully accessible.
 These bus stations also have accessible toilets available together with Rosslare Harbour, Limerick, Kilkenny and Galway.

 Alternatively you can email Bus Éireann

 The Sectoral Plan under the Disability Act 2005 envisaged that the entire scheduled service coach fleet in Ireland would have been replaced by wheelchair accessible coaches by 2015.
 Due to funding constraints, the Sectoral Plan has been somewhat delayed.
 Bus Éireann is fully committed to playing its part in meeting the goals of the plan.
 It is expected that the plan will be fully implemented by 2019.